richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - Converting stereo data stream to mono data stream is done by averaging the consecutive left and right 16-bits WORDS.

+### Test Mode

+Using test mode, the application automatically sends pre-recorded requests (saved in SD card) to RPI Alexa Gateway every 10 seconds.

+      - It allows easy testing and troubleshooting of the demo.
+      - It allows easy reproduction of issues.

 ### Test Simulator

 A Python script application named FT900 Alexa Simulator is provided to simulate the behavior of FT900.